-All driving while under privileges must be by the most direct route, with no passengers other than members of the juvenile's immediate family.
+All driving while under privileges must be: within strict time frames, by the most direct route, and with no passengers other than members of the juvenile's immediate family.

 (C) The deputy clerk shall, within five (5) business days of the date of issuance of driving privileges, notify the appropriate law enforcement agencies of the suspension and scope of privileges extended.